 It’s also important to note that not everyone will be eligible for the Free File option – the Free File option only includes a limited number of forms.
-If you have a more complicated tax situation, or have a small business, complicated investments, rental properties, or other unique situations, you may be required to purchase one of these programs.
+If you have a more complicated tax situation or have a small business, complicated investments, rental properties, or other unique situations, you may be required to purchase one of these programs.

-With each of the programs you will be able to begin your tax return for free and save your work as you go.
+With each of the programs, you will be able to begin your tax return for free and save your work as you go.
 If your situation is more complicated than the free version supports, then you can upgrade to a higher plan without losing your work.

 File Taxes Free with TurboTax

-The TurboTax software is intuitive and easy to use, and takes you step by step through your return, including various types of income, deductions, tax credits, and more.
+The TurboTax software is intuitive, easy to use, and takes you step-by-step through your return, including various types of income, deductions, tax credits, and more.

 File Taxes Free with H&R Block

 The H&R Block At Home® Free File Online program guides you through a simple, standardized federal tax return to help ensure your taxes are done correctly.
 The form is pre-selected and there are no forms to select.

 - File your federal tax return free with H&R Block At Home®.

-File Taxes Free with Tax Act
+File Taxes Free with TaxAct

 They also have a version for each state (There is a charge for state tax returns – however, there is a $5 discount for State File for U.S. Armed Forces with Qualifying Employer Identification Number).

 File Taxes Free with FreeTaxUSA

-FreeTaxUsa provides a Free File program for federal taxes and an inexpensive Deluxe Edition for $5.95 per return.
+FreeTaxUsa provides a Free File program for federal taxes and an inexpensive Deluxe Edition for $6.99 per return.
 There is a $12.95 charge for state tax returns.

 However you choose to file your taxes, I hope you are able to get your taxes prepared and filed with few hassles.
 Use these tips for organizing your tax documents to help the process go more smoothly.
 You may also wish to use this tax refund schedule to find out when you might expect to receive your refund.

 Finally, if you have been deployed, or haven’t had enough time to file your tax return, then you should look into filing a tax extension to delay filing your tax return.
-Just be sure to file your return by October 15th, (you may have a different deadline if you were deployed).
+Just be sure to file your return by October 15th (you may have a different deadline if you were deployed).